 - Ability to work remotely and liaise with other teams.

 - Be able to multitask and meet project deadlines

 You can learn most of the skills you need as a .NET developer online.
-W3Schools, Msdn Microsoft, Net Informations, Dot Net Spider and Homeandlearnoffer various courses on .NET development, both paid-for and free resources.
+W3Schools, MSDN Microsoft, Net Informations, Dot Net Spider and Homeandlearn Offer various courses on .NET development, both paid-for and free resources.

-Being Successful as a Freelance .NET Developer
+Being Successful As A Freelance .NET Developer

-Your acumen as a developer will be judged by the functionality of code, its innovations and functionalities, and how it finally performs.
+Your acumen as a developer will be judged by the functionality of the code, its innovations and functionalities, and how it performs.
 However, employers usually measure freelance .NET developers’ successes in much the same way that they measure other freelancers: ratings and reviews.